EdWithSomeSense/cse15l-lab-reports/Week7LabReport.md

 After you for the repository you are ready to begin the steps.

+## Steps 1-3: The setup
+* If done before, delete any existing repo.
+* Fork the repo from here: https://github.com/ucsd-cse15l-w23/lab7
+* Start the timer

-## Step 1: Login to your ieng6 account
+## Step 4: Login to your ieng6 account
 Login to your ieng6 account with `ssh cs15lwi23___@ieng6.ucsd.edu`(fill in the blank with your unique username).
 ![image](https://i.imgur.com/xVL9acX.png)

-## Step 2: Cloning your github repository
+## Step 5: Cloning your github repository
 Go to your github that you have previously forked.

 Go to Clone>Local>SSH and copy the link so you can prepare the clone.